Two Pareto Optimum-based Heuristic Algorithms for Minimizing Tardiness and Late Jobs in the Single Machine Flowshop Problem: Methods

 We may give a specific example of the algorithm as follows.
 Suppose the preliminary order of jobs is $[4,3,2,1]$.
 At the first stage, the list of lists is $[[4]]$.
-At the second stage, the lists $[4,3]$ and $[3,4]$ are evaluated for lateness and finish time.
-Suppose that both latenesses are 0, and the finish times are equal.
+At the second stage, the lists $[4,3]$ and $[3,4]$ are evaluated for tardiness and finish time.
+Suppose that both tardinessses are 0, and the finish times are equal.
 Then both ordered lists are retained: so at the end of the second stage, the list of ordered lists is $[[4,3],[3,4]]$.
 At the third stage, job 2 is inserted at each point within each list of ordered lists from the second stage.
 This produces a list of 6 ordered lists: $[[2,4,3],[4,2,3],[4,3,2],[2,3,4],[3,2,4],[3,4,2]]$.
-Of these, select those job orderings which are Pareto optimal with respect to lateness and finish time.
+Of these, select those job orderings which are Pareto optimal with respect to tardiness and finish time.
 We may suppose for example that this reduces the list to 3 ordered lists: $[[2,4,3],[2,3,4],[3,2,4]]$.
 Finally, we insert job 1 at each position in each of these lists, giving rise to 12 ordered lists.
-From these 12 ordered lists, we select one that has minimum lateness, since each minimum-lateness solution is equally optimal.
+From these 12 ordered lists, we select one that has minimum tardiness, since each minimum-tardiness solution is equally optimal.

 In the example above, we note that an exhaustive evaluation of all possible job orderings would require $4! = 24$ evaluations for 4 jobs, considerably more than the 12 we ended up evaluating.
 The savings for larger numbers of jobs depends on the number of ordered lists retained from stage to stage.
 If for example this number is bounded by $B$, then the number of evaluations at stage $m$ is $(m+1)B$, so that the total number of evaluations grows quadratically with the number of jobs (rather than exponentially).